-However, when $\Delta t$ is increased up to $8.445\cdot 10^{-2}$ we observe that the Euler scheme converges toward wrong steady-states or the two populations have a boundless growth.
-On the contrary the phase-plan of the NSFD remains unchanged.
+However, when $\Delta t$ is increased up to $8.445\cdot 10^{-2}$ we observe that the Euler scheme converges toward wrong steady--states or the two populations have a boundless growth.
+On the contrary the phase--plane of the NSFD remains unchanged.

-Since one of the requisite for the dynamic consistence is the invariance of the stability conditions regardless to the discretization step-size, has been checked for NSFD scheme if the Jury condition is guaranteed or not independently from the value of $\Delta t$.
-This check is not performed for Euler scheme because, as explained above, it fails the convergence to the correct fixed points for certain values of the step-size.
+Since one of the requisites for the dynamic consistence is the invariance of the stability conditions regardless to the discretization step--size, has been checked for NSFD scheme if the Jury condition is guaranteed or not independently from the value of $\Delta t$.
+This check is not performed for Euler scheme because, as explained above, it fails the convergence to the correct fixed points for certain values of the step--size.

-In order to do this verify, the condition (\ref{eq:Jury}) is splitted in two inequalities what will be proved for all $\tilde\xi\in\Gamma_{d}$, rendering explicit the dependence from $\Delta t$ of the Jacobian elements:
+In order to verify this, the condition \eqref{eq:Jury} is splitted in two inequalities that will be proved for all $\tilde\xi\in\Gamma_{d}$, making explicit the dependence of the Jacobian elements from $\Delta t$:

-The Figures \ref{fig:jury}\textit{a} and \ref{fig:jury}\textit{b} represent respectively the left term of eq. (\ref{eq:det-1}) and (\ref{eq:det+1-tr}), both evaluated as function of $\Delta t$: in both graphics every curve is related to at least one steady-state $\Gamma^0,\,\Gamma^1,...,\Gamma^5$.
+The Figures \ref{fig:jury}\textit{a} and \ref{fig:jury}\textit{b} represent respectively the left term of eq. \eqref{eq:det-1} and \eqref{eq:det+1-tr}, both evaluated as function of $\Delta t$: in both graphs every curve is related to at least one steady--state $\Gamma^0,\,\Gamma^1,...,\Gamma^5$.
 Only for reasons of correct graphic visualization the two figures have different scales on abscissa.
-It is easy to see that both the inequalities (\ref{eq:det-1}) and (\ref{eq:det+1-tr}) are satisfied for NSFD schemes only from $\Gamma^1$, $\Gamma^3$ and $\Gamma^5$ steady-states for each value of $\Delta t$ represented.
-Nevertheless, has been checked that all the curves are monotone for $0<\Delta t\le 10$, then the conclusions about the steady-states stability are unchanged up to $\Delta t=10$.
+It is easy to see that both the inequalities \eqref{eq:det-1} and \eqref{eq:det+1-tr} are satisfied for NSFD schemes only from $\Gamma^1$, $\Gamma^3$ and $\Gamma^5$ steady--states for each value of $\Delta t$ represented.
+Nevertheless, has been checked that all the curves are monotone for $0<\Delta t\le 10$, then the conclusions about the steady--states stability are unchanged up to $\Delta t=10$.